TRoboto/Maha/docs/source/comparison.rst

 Parsing results
 ---------------

-Here, the results of comaprison will consider short and long examples to assessing the performance of maha and duckling.
+Here, the results of comaprison will consider short examples and long example (as a text file) to assessing the performance of maha and duckling.

-For Maha, you need to import it as the following:
+To run the parser Maha, you need to import it as the following:

 .. code:: pycon

   >>> import maha
   >>> from maha.parsers.functions import parse_dimension

-For duckling, you need to run the server as the following:
+To run the parser for duckling, you need to run the server ( after install and build the project) as the following:

 .. code:: bash